Bantu peoples of South Africa: "Empty Land" myth

-Brief South African colonial-era history through Polities

-Xhosa Wars
+Cape Frontier Wars

 The longest running military action from the period of colonialism in Africa, which saw a series of nine wars during 1779 till 1879.
 Involving the Xhosa Kingdom and the British Empire, mainly in the present day South African region of Eastern Cape.

 (1779–1803): After European invasion of the present day Western Cape, South Africa region, colonialist's frontiersmen in the 18th century started encroaching the land farther inland present-day South African region, encountering more of the indigenous population, conflict of land and cattle grew sparking the first war that set to drive Xhosa people out of Zuurveld by 1781.
 The second war involved a larger Xhosa territory between the Great Fish River and the Sundays River, the Gqunukhwebe clans of the Xhosa started to penetrate back into the Zuurveld and colonists under Barend Lindeque, allied themselves with Ndlambe, a regent of the Western Xhosas, to repel the Gqunukhwebe.
 The second war concluded when farms were abandoned due to panic in 1793.
 In 1799 the third war began with the Xhosa rebellion – discontented Khoekhoe revolted and joined with the Xhosa in the Zuurveld, and started retaking land through farms occupied by colonialist, reaching Oudtshoorn by July 1799.
 The colonial officials made peace with the Xhosa and Khoe in Zuurveld.
 In 1801, Graaff-Reinet rebellion started forcing more Khoekhoe desertions and farm abandonment.
 The commandos could not achieve any result, so in February 1803 a peace was arranged with the Xhosas and Khoekhoes.

 (1811–1819): Zuurveld became a buffer zone between the Cape Colony and Xhosa territory, empty of the Boers, the British to the west and the Xhosa to the east.
 In 1811 the fourth war began when the Xhosa took back the rest of their territory of Zuurveld, conflicts with the settlers followed.
 Forces under Colonel John Graham drove the Xhosa back beyond the Fish River.
 The fifth war, the war of Nxele, started after the Battle of Amalinde.
 This happened after a civil war broke out within the Xhosa Nation when the British-allied chief Ngqika of the Right Hand House allegedly tried to overthrow the Government and become the king of the Xhosas but was defeated.
 Then Ngqika appealed to the British who seized 23,000 head of cattle from a Xhosa chief.
-The Xhosa prophet, Nxele (Makhanda) emerged, under the command of Mdushane, Ndlambe's son, led 6,000 Xhosa force attack in 22 April 1819 to Grahamstown, which was held by 350 troops repulsed Nxele.
+The Xhosa prophet, Nxele (Makhanda) emerged, under the command of Mdushane, Ndlambe's son, led 6,000 Xhosa force attack on 22 April 1819 to Grahamstown, which was held by 350 troops repulsed Nxele.
 Nxele was captured and imprisoned on Robben Island.
 The British pushed the Xhosa further east beyond the Fish River to the Keiskamma River.
 The resulting empty territory was designated as a buffer zone for loyal Africans' settlements.
 It came to be known as the "Ceded Territories".